nalsur-veallam/ARTEMIS/docs/modules/map_module.md

 artemis map -h
 ```

-The `artemis map` module contains three programs.
+The `artemis map` module contains four programs.
 Two of them (`--gen` and `--denoise`) calculate the mutual information matrix from PARENT data.
 The `--draw` program draws the mutual information matrix as a heatmap.
+The `--contacts` program draws the Contacts enrichment matrix as a heatmap.

 #### `--gen` program